khanson679/kilobyteofhelium.net/posts/2022/linux-adventures.md

 The second distinguishing factor is that the various parts of the system, such as the Linux kernel (the core of the system) and the graphical and audio subsystems, are independent projects.
 These are assembled into complete systems called called "distros" (short for "distribution").
-Most of the big distros that you may have heard of, like Ubuntu, Fedora, and Arch, are overwhelmingly similar to each other.
+Most of the big distros that you may have heard of, like Ubuntu, Fedora, and Arch, are extremely similar to each other in terms of software composition.
 No matter which you use, you're getting the Linux kernel, X.Org or Wayland for graphics, PulseAudio for audio, and so on.
 Because of this, which to use mostly comes down to personal preference.

 Perhaps the coolest thing about Linux from the user perspective is that there are several completely different graphical interfaces available, called "desktop environments".
 Imagine being able to put the Mac interface on your Windows 10 installation, or vice versa.
 That's basically the situation with Linux.
-If one desktop environment doesn't suit your fancy, you can swap it about for another.
+If one desktop environment doesn't suit your fancy, you can swap it for another.

 # Early Experiments